Visiting Socotra, Yemen; My Experience and How I Did It

 For such a small island to have so much diversity is quite frankly insane, and you could walk into the dunes, and take pics as if you’re in the Sahara in Morocco, with the vast undulating dunes.
 Perfect.

-DiHamri is home to amazing natural coral reefs, so much so that the UN have stepped in to protect the area, a very progressive move indeed.
-Super colour fish, and a morning spent snorkeling here is a great start to any day.
+DiHamri is home to amazing natural coral reefs, so much so that the UN has stepped in to protect the area, a very progressive move indeed.
+Super coloured fish, turtles, even dolphins if you’re lucky, and a morning spent snorkeling here is a great start to any day.

 The local people here cannot do enough to welcome you.
 Shouting hellos from shop windows, from the backs of motorbikes everywhere.
 People are so happy to see you, shaking hands, asking you in for tea, it’s a beautiful atmosphere and each evening when I returned to Hadibo, I was happy to be back.